onc-healthit/api-resource-guide/docs/g10-criterion.md

 ??? quote "*Clarifications included in the (g)(10) CCG that apply to paragraph § 170.315(g)(10)(i)(A)*"
 	- All data elements and operations indicated as “mandatory” and “must support” by the standards and implementation specifications must be supported and are in-scope for testing.
 	- For “Encounter,” “Organization,” and “Practitioner,” US Core IG profiles, only the “read” type interaction must be supported and will be included in testing and certification.
 For the “Location” FHIR resource, Health IT Modules must either demonstrate support for the “read” type interaction or demonstrate support for providing the “Location” and FHIR resource references as a contained resource.
 The “search” type interactions for these profiles and resource are not in scope for testing and certification.
 Health IT Modules must support these US Core IG profiles / FHIR resource because they are included as “must support” data elements in US Core IG profiles required by the USCDI.
-	- Health IT Modules must support provenance according to the <a href="https://www.hl7.org/fhir/us/core/basic-provenance.html#basic-provenance-guidance" target="_blank">“Basic Provenance Guidance” section of the US Core IG. </a>
+	- Health IT Modules must support provenance according to the <a href="https://www.hl7.org/fhir/us/core/STU3.1.1/basic-provenance.html" target="_blank">“Basic Provenance Guidance” section of the US Core IG. </a>
+	- For purposes of  ONC Health IT Certification , health IT developers that always provide HL7 FHIR "observation" values are not required to demonstrate Health IT Module support for “dataAbsentReason” elements.
+These include "dataAbsentReason" elements contained in the US Core implementation guide profiles and FHIR Vital Sign profiles that build on the HL7 FHIR "observation" and its derived profiles including HL7 FHIR "observation-vitalsigns", and HL7 FHIR "observation-oxygensat", including "component.dataAbsentReason" elements.
+However, health IT developers are still required to adhere to and demonstrate Health IT Module support for the <a href="http://hl7.org/fhir/us/core/STU3.1.1/general-guidance.html#missing-data" target="_blank">“Missing Data” section</a> of the US Core implementation guide.

 !!! example "Examples of “must support” in the US Core IG 3.1.1:"